2ELCN0168/How-to-Install-Archlinux-Complete-Edition-2024/README.md

 # First commands:

-If you haven't a QWERTY keyboards, you may want to change the layout:
+If you don't have  a QWERTY keyboard, you may want to change the layout:

 - `localectl list-keymaps` to list the keymaps (obviously).